awsdocs/amazon-redshift-developer-guide/doc_source/t_Analyzing_tables.md

 If none of a table's columns are marked as predicates, ANALYZE includes all of the columns, even when PREDICATE COLUMNS is specified\.
 If no columns are marked as predicate columns, it might be because the table has not yet been queried\.

 You might choose to use PREDICATE COLUMNS when your workload's query pattern is relatively stable\.
 When the query pattern is variable, with different columns frequently being used as predicates, using PREDICATE COLUMNS might temporarily result in stale statistics\.
-Stale statistics can lead to suboptimal query execution plans and long execution times\.
+Stale statistics can lead to suboptimal query runtime plans and long runtimes\.
 However, the next time you run ANALYZE using PREDICATE COLUMNS, the new predicate columns are included\.

 To view details for predicate columns, use the following SQL to create a view named PREDICATE\_COLUMNS\.